NadiaAiraf/CV/README.md

 #### Analytical thinker

 In my previous role I produced month end accounts and analysed the data from these reports to communicate to clients about the position of their business and generate plans for growth.

-[Will add to this as course progresses]
+This needed a high attention to detail and an ability to quickly understand how pieces of data linked together.

+#### Fast Learner

+I'm able to pick up new languages, technologies and ideas very quickly.
+My final project was building a neural network, a concept completely new to me.
+This was done in just 2 weeks using Python and the TensorFlow package with no prior experience of either.

 ## Education